 Another major difference between the two methods lies in that quantitative calculations with NIR are more complex, calibration is more complicated and calibration data is not very well transferable to other instruments.
 Calibration data in mid-IR is much more generic and therefore much more easily transferable to other instruments.

 Sample requirements and preparation

-Measurlabs offers NIR spectroscopy analyses of high quality with fast results and affordable prices.
-If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at firstname.lastname@example.org.
+Measurlabs offers NIR spectroscopy analyses for different industries and research purposes.
+Our experts are also always happy to help with any questions relating to the method or its suitability for your samples.
+You can contact us through the form below or by emailing us at email@example.com.

 Suitable sample matrices

 - All sorts of biological systems